-US begins offering free COVID test kits, but doubts persist
+US begins offering 1B free COVID tests, but many more needed

 Experts say the plan to distribute 1 billion tests is a good first step, but it must become a regular part of the pandemic response.
 In the same way that it has made vaccines free and plentiful, the government must use its purchasing power to assure a steady test supply, they say.

-“The playbook for rapid tests should look exactly like the playbook for vaccines,” said Zoe McLaren, a health economist at the University Maryland.
+“The playbook for rapid tests should look exactly like the playbook for vaccines,” said Zoe McLaren, a health economist at the University of Maryland, Baltimore County.
 “They’re both things that help keep cases down and help keep COVID under control.”

 A home test two-pack commonly sells for more than $20 at the store — if you can find one, amid the omicron-triggered rush to get tested.
 Since last week, insurance companies have been required to cover the cost of up to eight at-home rapid tests bought at drugstores or online retailers.